chapel-lang/chapel/frontend/doc/file-format.rst

      * offset 0 is unused
      * the last offset is also unused
      * so, valid long string indices are in 1 <= i < N
- * relative offsets of each string, from the start of the section
+ * relative offsets of each string, from the start of the module section
-   * each offset is 8 bytes
+   * each offset is 4 bytes
  * string data